 The VAT in Bahrain and its impact on the real estate segment in the Kingdom of Bahrain

 Value-Added Tax (VAT) has become an unavoidable truth.
 The United Arab Emirates (UAE) has started charging tax on the utilization of a greater part of goods and services, starting from January 2018.
 But Bahrain has only formally implemented VAT by 1st January 2019.

-The consultant’s opinion on VAT impact on real estate is incomplete without saying that VAT will offer extra income to make certain sustainable economic growth and fund the government’s development projects.
-On an organizational/operational level, the potential impact is still not completely clear, as some part of the local VAT regulations are not practiced yet.
+The consultant’s opinion on VAT's impact on real estate is incomplete without saying that VAT will offer extra income to make certain sustainable economic growth and fund the government’s development projects.
+On an organizational/operational level, the potential impact is still not completely clear, as some parts of the local VAT regulations are not practiced yet.

 Private persons whose business involves buying and selling real estate will likely be indebted to register for VAT purposes and charge VAT on real estate sales.
 The excellent information is that these private persons will be able to recover input tax paid for the purpose of making taxable (non-exempt) supplies.
 They will, however, be required to put in place proper accounting processes to manage VAT compliance.

 A concluding significant thought for VAT-registered businesses and individuals in the real estate sector is the VAT treatment of rental agreements, which span the pre- and post-VAT implementation period.
 The correct VAT treatment for such rental agreements, assuming they are standard-rated, is to only charge VAT on the rent due for the period relating to post VAT implementation

 What is the impact of VAT on the real estate sector in GCC?

 Before getting into this, we need first to clarify the type of VAT to be applied across the region.

 1. Standard-rated and this means businesses will be subjected to 5% rate.

 2. Zero-rated and this means no VAT charged to customers but can recover input tax.